btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 #### Unsharing

-Now, when creating its own `net` namespace, we can also see that the `net` namespaces are not the same:
+Ok, now, let's create a process with its own `net` namespace.
+Immediately, we can see that the `net` namespaces are not the same, using the same steps as before:

 ```bash
 # On the host.